rogerxaic/EventStreams/at-events.md

 The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 For more information, see the [{{site.data.keyword.cloudaccesstrailshort}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started){:new_window}.

+Events are formatted according to the Cloud Auditing Data Federation (CADF) standard, further details of the information they include can be found [here](https://cloud.ibm.com/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-event).

 ## Topic events
 {: #topic-events}